mattmakai/mattmakai.com/source/content/posts/150111-python-websockets.rst

 The page is new so it's a bit sparse at the moment but I'll continue filling it out throughout the rest of the month.

+One more shamless plug: if you're going to PyCon this year make sure to check out the talks
+`virtualenv for new Pythonista <https://us.pycon.org/2015/schedule/presentation/421/>`_ and
+`Choose Your Own WSGI Deployment Adventure <https://us.pycon.org/2015/schedule/presentation/336/>`_ on Saturday.

 General WebSocket resources
 ---------------------------